wp-plugins/about-me/readme.txt

 About me is a sidebar widget that displays icon links to your profile pages on other social networking sites.
+All the icons has `rel="me"` tag. ([XFN compliant](http://www.gmpg.org/xfn/ "XFN compliant")).
 This plugin is forked from [SocialLinks](http://blog.maybe5.com/?page_id=94 "Social Links page")